 Gout is a type of arthritis.
 Arthro- means joint and -itis means inflammation.
 So arthritis is the inflammation of the joints.
 There’s plenty of types of arthritis just like how there’s many types of diabetes because nothing is simple about the body.
 Let’s review a couple…

-1. The first type of arthritis we’ll quickly go over is called osteoarthritis.
+1. Osteoarthritis.
 This is associated with the inflammation of the joints because of repeated trauma/injury.
 This is the type of arthritis you see in athletes who have repeatedly injured their shoulder, knee, etc. When you see a doctor for this issue, they would tell you to take it easy.
 But if a professional athlete is getting paid ungodly sums of money and injures their knee, they cannot take it easy.
 So they take pain medication and continue using it.
 When they continue using it, it will get damaged again and if they keep doing this, it eventually leads to osteoarthritis.
 This is commonly treated with NSAIDs.